EARTH SANGHA | HOME: WELCOME TO OUR WORK AND PRACTICE

 Help us build more ecological-restoration capacity!
 We need to upgrade our northern Virginia Wild Plant Nursery, and our Tree Bank Hispaniola Nursery, near the Dominican Republic / Haiti border.
 Help us grow our nurseries, so we can grow more forests and meadows!
 Learn more ...

-The Earth Sangha is a nonprofit charity based in the Washington, DC area and devoted to ecological restoration.
+The Earth Sangha is a nonprofit charity based in the Washington, DC area that is devoted to ecological restoration.
 We work in the spirit of Buddhist practice, but our members and volunteers come from a wide variety of religious and secular backgrounds.

 In the Washington area, we operate an ecological restoration program to restore native forests and meadows, stabilize streams, and control invasive alien plants.
 The Wild Plant Nursery is the heart of our DC-area field work.